microsoft/Kusto-Query-Language/doc/index.md

 >[!NOTE]
 > For information about application query statements, see [Application query statements](statements.md#application-query-statements).

 The most common kind of query statement is a tabular expression **statement**, which means both its input and output consist of tables or tabular datasets.
 Tabular statements contain zero or more **operators**, each of which starts with a tabular input and returns a tabular output.
 Operators are sequenced by a `|` (pipe).
 Data flows, or is piped, from one operator to the next.
 The data is filtered or manipulated at each step and then fed into the following step.

 It's like a funnel, where you start out with an entire data table.
-Each time the data passes through another operator, it is filtered, rearranged, or summarized.
-Because the piping of information from one operator to another is sequential, the query operator order is important and can affect both results and performance.
+Each time the data passes through another operator, it's filtered, rearranged, or summarized.
+Because the piping of information from one operator to another is sequential, the query operator order is important, and can affect both results and performance.
 At the end of the funnel, you're left with a refined output.

 Let's look at an example query.